Welcome to the Active Wild Online Zoo, a virtual zoo for kids (& adults). Discover amazing animals from all over the world… without leaving your home!

 - Talk about each species with other animal fans in the comments section on every page;

-- Share the incredible species you’ve discovered with your friends on social media: you’ll find share buttons on every page!
+- Share the incredible species you’ve discovered with your friends on social media – there are share buttons on every page!

-- Download FREE printable worksheets for use with the Online Zoo here: Free Printable Worksheets.
+- You can download FREE “Dingo Dan” printable worksheets for use with the Online Zoo from this page: Free Printable Worksheets.

-Click on the animals you want to see … or scroll down to browse all of the animals in the zoo.
+Click on the pictures below to see a particular group of animals, or continue scrolling to browse all of the animals in the zoo.

 Online Zoo: A Virtual Zoo For Animal Fans All Around The World